AndrewKeig/express-validation/README.md

 ## Changelog

-0.4.5: support for `Joi.ref` inside objects, refer to #17 for a working example
+0.4.5: support for `Joi.ref` inside arrays, refer to #17 for an example

 0.4.4: support for Joi [`any.default`](https://github.com/hapijs/joi#anydefaultvalue-description), thanks to [@iheanyi](https://github.com/iheanyi)